Plexippus paykulli

 Plexippus paykulli is a species of jumping spider.
-It is native to south east Asia but has spread to other parts of the world and globe.
-In the United States it is called the pantropical jumping spider.
+It is native to Southeast Asia, but now has a cosmopolitan distribution.
+In the United States it is commonly known as the pantropical jumping spider.
 It is usually associated with buildings and may be found near light sources catching insects attracted by the light.
 It is named in honor of Gustaf von Paykull.

 Distribution

 Plexippus paykulli is cosmopolitan in distribution.
 It is native to tropical regions of Africa and Asia.
 The species has been introduced to the Americas, where it can be found from the southern United States to Paraguay.
-It is also present in Australia.

-They are also found in the islands of Maldives.
+It has also been introduced to Australia, where it is present in Queensland, the Northern Territory, and the Torres Strait Islands.
+It is also found in the islands of the Maldives.

 Description

 Plexippus paykulli is robust, with a high carapace.
 It is covered with short greyish hairs with sometimes dramatic accents of red in the male.
 Females are 9 to 12 mm in body length, while males are 9 to 11 mm.
-The sexes are easy to tell apart as the males have a black carapace and abdomen with a broad white central stripe, another broad white stripe on either side and a pair of white spots near the posterior end of the abdomen.
-The stripe continues to the anterior eyes so the face appears to have three white stripes on a black background.
+The sexes can be distinguished by the black carapace of the male and abdomen with a broad white central stripe, another broad white stripe on either side and a pair of white spots near the posterior end of the abdomen.
+The stripe continues to the anterior eyes, so the face appears to have three white stripes on a black background.
 The female is brownish grey, the carapace being darker especially around the eyes, with a broad tan stripe that extends onto the abdomen where it breaks into two chevrons.
 There are two white spots on either side of the posterior end of the abdomen.
 Immature spiders resemble the females.